 Learning with few or complex datas

-The ambition here is to develop a joint framework enabling to harmonize multi source, multi-modal, multi-scale and temporally dynamic data into a coherent semantic representation and to efficiently learn from and analyse such data by, for example, using approximate Bayesian computation.
-Applications are envisaged in the fields of remote sensing, transportation and healthcare.
+The ambition is also to develop a unified framework to harmonize multi-source, multi-modal, multiscale and time-dynamic data into a coherent semantic representation for deep learning.
+We will for example apply approximate Bayesian computation to problems of algorithms for extracting hidden properties (described in latent space) in such data.
+Applications are envisaged in the fields of remote sensing, transport and biology.

 Thread 1: Low resource learning